Timothy Spall: Career

-In 2010, he portrayed Winston Churchill in the film The King's Speech for which as a member of the ensemble he was jointly awarded the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+In 2010, he portrayed Winston Churchill in the film The King's Speech, for which, as a member of the ensemble, he was jointly awarded the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
 Spall reprised the role at the 2012 Summer Olympics closing ceremony.

 In 2012, Spall filmed Wasteland (known as The Rise in Britain), with actors Matthew Lewis and Vanessa Kirby.
 The Newport Beach Film Festival in Newport Beach, California, screened Wasteland in April 2013.
 Also in 2012 Spall played Charlie Morgan in the edgy film Comes a Bright Day.

+In 2013 and 2014, Spall starred in the BBC television series "Blandings", a comedy series adapted by Guy Andrews from the Blandings Castle stories of P. G. Wodehouse.
+It was first broadcast 13 January 2013.

 In 2014, he won the Best Actor Award at the 2014 Cannes Film Festival for Mr. Turner, a biographical film on J. M. W. Turner directed by Mike Leigh.
+Spall has mentioned that this role is his personal favourite as it inspired him to take on painting.
 In 2016, Spall portrayed Holocaust denier David Irving in the film Denial, directed by Mick Jackson.

 From 29 March to 14 May 2016, Spall played the title role of Davies in Harold Pinter's play The Caretaker, directed by Matthew Warchus at the Old Vic theatre in London opposite George MacKay and Daniel Mays.

+In 2018 he played Terry Perkins, one of the robbers, in the ITV miniseries Hatton Garden.

 Spall went on to play Major Alistair Gregory in the acclaimed dramatic film Spencer (2021).
 He shared several psychologically charged scenes with Kristen Stewart who portrayed Princess Diana.

+Spall received the 2024 BAFTA TV Award for Best Actor in a Leading Role, for his performance as Peter Farquhar in the BBC's true life drama series The Sixth Commandment, which aired in 2023.